Guidelines for Laundry in Healthcare Facilities

 In fact even before the spread of the coronavirus, researchers in London estimated that if everyone routinely washed their hands, 1 million deaths a year could be prevented, according to the CDC.

-Wear appropriate PPE when handling soiled fabrics.
+Wearing appropriate PPE is key when handling soiled fabrics

 Laundry workers should wear appropriate personal protective equipment or PPE, such as medical gloves and masks, when handling and sorting soiled fabrics.
 Gloves used for sorting laundry should be thick enough to minimize potential injury from needles and other sharp items accidentally mixed in with the laundryLearn more about PPEs in the Bloodborne Pathogens Standard 29 CFR 1910.1030(d)(4)(iv)(B).